hatscode/hcia-security/Mocks/mock5.md

   <details>
   <summary>Show Answer</summary>
-  **Answer:** A, B, C, D (All statements are correct)
+  **Answer:** B, C, D

   **Answer Analysis:**
-    - All statements accurately describe PKI system structure: PKI consists of end entities, CAs, and registration authorities; entities can be individuals, organizations, or devices; CAs issue and manage certificates; and CAs are organized in hierarchical structures with root and subordinate CAs.
+    - A PKI entity can be an individual, organization, or device (B is correct); CAs are trusted entities that issue and manage certificates (C is correct); CAs are organized hierarchically with root and subordinate CAs (D is correct).
+However, a complete PKI system typically has four main components: end entity, certificate authority, registration authority, and certificate/CRL storage (A is incomplete).
   </details>

 ---